Joseph37-boop/C-sharp-and-.NET-Framework/README.md

 # C-sharp-and-.NET-Framework
-This repository contains the Car Insurance and NFL Stats project
+This repository contains the Car Insurance project